Lower Sauratown Plantation

 Lower Sauratown Plantation includes the remnants of a historic plantation and archaeological site located near Eden, Rockingham County, North Carolina.
 The plantation remnants include a plantation office building (c.
 1825), a mid-19th century brick dwelling house, the Brodnax family cemetery, the remains of an extensive boxwood garden, and numerous below-grade foundations.
 The office and dwelling house were restored in 1983.
-Site 31RK1 is located on the Lower Sauratown Plantation and includes the remains of a large 17th-century Indian village of the Saura tribe.
+Site 31RK1 is located on the Lower Sauratown Plantation and includes the remains of a large 17th-century Indian town of the Cheraw.
 Lower Sauratown Plantation was the boyhood home of Governor Robert Broadnax Glenn, the adopted son of Dr. Edward T. Brodnax.

 It was listed on the National Register of Historic Places in 1984.